AdminTurnedDevOps/AI-Conference-Talks/AI-Observability-Driven-Security/README.md

 }' | jq
 ```

-You'll see an output similar to the below:
+You'll see an output similar to the below on the second run:
 ```
 * upload completely sent off: 292 bytes
 < HTTP/1.1 429 Too Many Requests